Marlowe (1969 film): Production

 In 1968, the last three (of the seven) Marlowe novels had not yet been filmed: The Little Sister, The Long Goodbye, and Playback.
 In March 1967, it was announced that film rights to Little Sister were purchased by the team of Katzka and Berne who had hired Stirling Silliphant to write a script; MGM would distribute.
 In June Katzka announced that he had also bought screen rights to The Long Goodbye and that filming on Little Sister would begin in September.
 However filming was delayed.

 In March 1968, it was announced a film would be made of The Little Sister starring James Garner with Paul Bogart to make his debut as director.
 Garner had to plead his case to appear in the film after one MGM executive vetoed his role in the film.
 Gayle Hunnicut's casting was announced in June.

 Filming started in July 1968.
 It took place in Los Angeles.
 Stirling Silliphant said he was interested in writing the script "because here was a chance to write the classic Quest story" and it would get the writer "out of the social conscience bag I'm supposed to be in."
 Silliphant said he had to create "90% of the dialogue" because he felt Chandler's original was "dated".

 In his memoirs Garner says he ad libbed the words "impertinent" and "baroque" in one scene when his character was describing wine because Gore Vidal had just referenced Garner's backside in the novel Myra Breckinridge as "impertinent" and "baroque".

 James Garner would go on to play a private detective in the NBC television series The Rockford Files (1974–1980).
 Over the course of the show Kenneth Tobey (2 times), William Daniels (2), Paul Stevens (2), Christopher Cary (2) and Corinne Camacho (4 times) made guest appearances in different roles.
-Rita Moreno appeared in 3 episodes, as the same character.
+Rita Moreno appeared in 3 episodes as a prostitute named Rita Capkovic.